Types of Vegetarians and Recipes to Incorporate into your Plant-Based Lifestyle

 There are a number of questions out there in regards to going vegan or vegetarian.
-For example, I have heard this question several times, “can I be a healthy vegetarian?.”
+There are also numerous types of vegetarians.
+It can seem complicated!
+I have heard this question several times, “can I be a healthy vegetarian?”
 To answer this question– if done right, you most certainly can!
-There are pros and cons to each different kind of vegetarianism and we’re here to address them and also educate on the nutritional differences between each diet.
+There are pros and cons to each different type of vegetarian diet as well as the vegan diet, and we’re here to address them and also educate on the nutritional differences between each diet.

 Watch this video to learn sources of proteins.

-Vegan diets do not consume any animal-based products.
+Those following a vegan diet do not consume any animal-based products.
 This includes meat, dairy, seafood, eggs, and sometimes even honey.
-So, you might be asking yourself… what do vegans eat and how do they get all the vitamins and minerals they need?
+So, you might be asking yourself…what do vegans eat and how do they get all the vitamins and minerals they need?
 A typical vegan diet is just like any other, just with substitutions for all these products.

 - Plant based protein like tofu, tempeh, seitan, and beans are common sources of protein.